FAIR Rare Books Guide

 • Before engagement, confirm intended use, USPAP fit, and whether the specialist can explain how association-copy evidence, provenance, and condition will be documented in the report.

 • What is an association copy?
 An association copy is a book with a meaningful ownership or inscription link between the author and a notable recipient, collector, institution, or historical context.
-The relationship has to be relevant and defensible, not just interesting.
+The relationship has to be relevant and supportable, not just interesting.

 • Does every signed book carry a premium?
 No. Many signed books are only modestly better than unsigned copies, and some later editions add little value.
 Premiums depend on title demand, edition state, inscription significance, provenance, and condition.